top of page

 Lord of Heroes : case study

-Lord of Heroes is a F2P mobile game where players can enjoy strategy RPG and Character Collection.
-This game has strong point to characters aesthetic and becomes a new trend for the Korean otaku subculture.
+Lord of Heroes is a F2P mobile game with turn RPG and Character Collection.
+This game has strong point to characters aesthetic and becomes a new trend for the Korean subculture.
 I have some friends who have played LOH for a long time.
-Though they love characters, sometimes they complained about some unsolved issues.
+Though they love characters, sometimes they complained about unsolved issues.
+I started these case study because LOH won The grand prize — Korea Game Awards 2020 and that, Clovergames gave "1,000K points of Renown" to each player, a significant resource in LOH.

 • Developer: Clover games